DecentCMS/DecentCMS/README.md

 Near future milestones are:

+* Flattening module dependencies to reduce startup time, disk, and memory footprints
+* Extraction of multi-tenancy code as a standalone library
 * Workflows
 * Authentication and basic dashboard infrastructure
 * All features manageable through dashboard

+Longer-term milestones:

+* Move from Grunt to Gulp
+* Move to EcmaScript 6 (not before stable Node support)

 Past milestones: